 Civilians may wonder about some of the terminology and the organizational structure of the U.S. Air Force.
 The elements of command may change somewhat based on the type of unit, but there are basic elements that remain constant throughout this branch of the military.

 Two or more airmen can form a flight.
 Two or more sections can also form a flight.
-It depends on how the squadron is organized.
-There are three types of flights: numbered, alpha and functional.
+It depends on how the squadron is organized, and there are three types of flights:

-Numbered flights incorporate small mission elements into an organized unit.
-For example, flights in basic training are numbered flights.
-While in basic, you could be assigned to Flight 421, for instance.
+- Numbered flights incorporate small mission elements into an organized unit.
+Basic training has numbered flights, where you could be assigned to Flight 421, for instance.

 Two or more flights form a squadron.
 The squadron is the lowest level of command with a headquarters element (for example, a squadron commander, or squadron first sergeant).
 In the Air Force, a squadron commander is generally in the rank of lieutenant colonel (O-5), although smaller squadrons may be commanded by majors, captains and sometimes even lieutenants.